-During my year out between finishing my undergraduate degree and starting the Inequality and Society MSc, I didn’t have much luck with graduate jobs as I couldn’t find one that was right for me.
-Then, as soon as I started the masters course I actually received a conditional offer to join the police through their graduate scheme.
-The knowledge I have gained through my studies has paid off, and the assessors who interviewed me for the position said the course was a great choice for joining the police.
+During my year out, between finishing my undergraduate degree and starting my masters, I didn’t have much luck with graduate jobs as I couldn’t find one that was right for me.
+Then, as soon as I started my MSc, I received a conditional offer to join the police through their graduate scheme.
+The knowledge I have gained through my studies has paid off and the assessors who interviewed me for the position said the course was a great choice for joining the police.

 Published 12 February 2020